scarolan/quick-dashboard-makeover/Labs/02_KitchenOps.md

 Follow these steps:

 1. Add the data source
-    - **You probably already have one if you followed the first exercice.
+    - **You probably already have one if you followed the first exercise.
 If so then skip to step 2**
     - Click the menu button (☰) at the top left, and then click on *Data sources*.
     - Click on *Add new data source*
     - Search for *TestData* and click on it